byu-rad-lab/affine_mpc/README.md

 **NOTE:** The norm in the cost function is a weighted 2-norm where $`||x||_M = x^\top M x`$.

+The MPC optimization problem must be converted to a QP optimization problem in order to use the OSQP solver.
+This [paper](https://arxiv.org/pdf/2001.04931.pdf) shows how the conversion is done.
+Note that Implicit MPC is what the paper calls Small Matrix Formulation.

 <!--
 Possible additions:
   - Terminal state weights (Q_final)